 “I’ve biked across country twice.”

 I awake to muffled voices and dim headlights shining through my tent.
 What on earth?
 I check my watch.
 3:30 am.
-When I open my tent fly, I find that the whole row of tents has disappeared.
-Woah, they're really early, I think.
+Unzipping my tent fly, I find that the whole row of tents has disappeared.
+Woah, they’re really early, I think.

 Timothy, a woman named Saskia, and I head out at 5:00 am.
 Our headlamps barely cut through the fog to illuminate the road ahead.
 By the time we reach Blood Mountain, torrents of rain pour down in sporadic bursts, soaking through my clothes and boots.
 Timothy stays behind to wait out the storm.

 Mountain Crossings, an outfitter and hostel, lies only miles ahead.
 I eagerly anticipate a shower and warm bed.
 As I approach the summit, a lone hiker approaches me.

 “Oh! good!”
 Relief flashes across his face.
 “I thought it was, like, 3.
 I got up, and everyone was gone.”